OlegBoulanov/s3i/README.md

   develop:
 [![Build status](https://ci.appveyor.com/api/projects/status/s5poqaqr1xn2e5ml/branch/develop?svg=true)](https://ci.appveyor.com/project/OlegBoulanov/s3i/branch/develop)

-## Functionality

-s3i is a small Windows command line utility and service for managing Windows Installer packages products on groups of computers.
-Each managed host has s3i installed and configured for polling of group-specific configuration file.
-Changes of this file eventually lead to products being installed, reconfigured, upgraded, downgraded or uninstalled - on all computers in the same group.

-Detailed desription can be found in [wiki](https://github.com/OlegBoulanov/s3i/wiki)

 ## Installation Prerequisites

 - Windows 7/10 (with [Windows Installer](https://docs.microsoft.com/en-us/windows/win32/msi/overview-of-windows-installer))
-   - or Linux (I develop and test on Ubuntu 18.04) - but only  dry run and simulation would work,
-   - since there is no Windows Installer (`msiexec.exe`) for Linux I'm aware of
 - [.NET Core Runtime 3.0.0](https://dotnet.microsoft.com/download/dotnet-core/3.0), which runs on Windows, Linux, or OSX

 ## Installation